home

 In addition, the association may ask survey participants to rate various publications for their newsworthiness, applicability, timeliness, credibility, and look/design.
 Some associations may also ask members about their preferred method of receiving various information and updates (mail/web/podcast, email, and other online opportunities), various demographics, and whether they will renew their subscriptions.

 Most association publications are looking to attract new advertisers.
 You can help by providing the kind of relevant information needed to sway them to yours.
-So choose a publication survey as part of your research program to increase member/reader satisfaction as well as advertising revenue.
+So choose a media survey as part of your research program to increase member/reader satisfaction as well as advertising revenue.

 (3) THE CONVENTION SURVEY